ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 ### Update Controller

-If the configuration above works, then you will have to update the controller and the component, after that they will be ready to be sent to frontend, if there is a request.
+If the configuration above works, then you will have to update the controller and the component.
+After that, they will be ready to be sent to the front-end, if there is a request.

 Now, on the controller class, it will call the service that has just been configured and define the URL that it will be the component's endpoint you have created.